obrienmikej/amazon-aws-playground/certification/aws_certified_sysops_admin_associate/deployment_and_provisioning.md

 ************************************
 Elastic Load Balancer Configurations
 ************************************

--Can use ELB to load balance across different AZ's with same region -Can't with different VPC's
+-Can across different AZ's with same region
+-Can NOT with different VPC's
--Can't with different regions
+-Can NOT with different regions

 TWO different types of ELB's
 1.External ELB with external DNS names